+Any uncomfortable questions you should brace yourself for?
 Be prepared to answer questions ranging from the type of sexual activities you’ve engaged in to any issues that may have emerged from your sexual relationships.
 You may be asked to share about the pattern and frequency of masturbation or what your orgasms are like.
-You may be asked about how you show desire and affection beyond sex.
-You may also be asked to talk about your body, and how you feel about it.
+You might also get questions about how you show desire and affection beyond sex.
+You’ll likely talk about your body and how you feel about it.

-Regardless of the specific questions asked, each therapist is looking to understand what sex used to look like, how it’s currently looking, and how you would like it to look.
-The therapeutic alliance, aka the relationship you build with your therapist, is of utmost importance, and a good sex therapist will work at your pace and comfort level.
+Regardless of the specific questions asked, your therapist is looking to understand what sex used to look like, how it’s currently looking, and how you would like it to look.
+The therapeutic alliance, the relationship you build with your therapist, is of utmost importance.
+A good, compatible sex therapist will work at your pace and comfort level.

 Of course, everything you share with your therapist is confidential and sessions are meant to be a judgement-free zone.

 Does sex therapy involve physical touch or intercourse with the therapist?